 2. Costco is a great destination for health food.

 People who haven’t shopped at warehouse clubs might expect the “buy in bulk” mentality to mean the aisles are lined with junk food.
 While Costco does sell things like cookies and candy bars, there are plenty of healthy options, if that’s what you’re looking for.
 Greek yogurt, coconut water, protein powder, and lean meats are just some of the things that line the shelves at Costco.
-And the produce section is filled with delicious apples, bananas, berries, salads and more.
-These are the foods nutritionists always buy at Costco.
+And the produce section is filled with delicious apples, bananas, berries, salads and more, making it a hot-spot where nutritionists food shop.
+Don’t miss these 15 things nutritionists buy at Costco.

 3. It’s not just for big families, either.